Dbasu262001/COL333_ARTIFICIAL-INTELLIGENCE_Assignment1-2022-2023-/README.md

-# COL333_ARTIFICIAL-INTELLIGENCE_ssignment1-2022-2023
+# COL333_ARTIFICIAL-INTELLIGENCE_Assignment1-2022-2023
-GO to Master branch to seee all the commits
+Go to Master branch to see all the commits